Anxiety and Chest Pain

 - “I will calm my mind and overcome this feeling.”

 I highly recommend practicing some or all of the techniques above to see which works for you.

-As we know, anxiety and chest pain come on very quickly, and it is always better to be prepared so that we have a course of action when they present themselves.
+As we know, anxiety and chest pain can come on very quickly, and it is always better to be prepared so that we have a course of action when they present themselves.

-Please remember, if at any time you do suspect you may be experiencing a heart attack, call the emergency services immediately, it is always better to be safe and sure.
+Please remember, if at any time you do suspect you may be experiencing a heart attack, call the emergency services immediately, as it is always better to be safe and sure.